MojoliciousDotIO/mojolicious.io/blog/2017/12/15/day-15-start-a-new-yancy-app/index.markdown

 };
 % end

-Yancy will build us a rich form for our collection from the field types we tell it.
+Yancy will build us a rich form for our schema from the field types we tell it.
 Some fields, like the `markdown` field, take additional
 configuration: `x-html-field` tells the Markdown field where to save the rendered HTML.
 There's plenty of customization options in [the Yancy